replikativ/datahike-migrations/README.md

 `[replikativ/datahike-migrations "0.1.0-SNAPSHOT"]`

 Once you have at least one migration, you can set up Ragtime.
 You'll need to build a configuration map that will tell Ragtime how to connect to your database, and where the migrations are.
-In the example below, we'll put the configuration in the user namespace:
+In the example below, we'll put the configuration in the ragtime.sandbox namespace:

 ```clojure
 (ns ragtime.sandbox